ankushdas/Nomos/README.md

 The `-tc` flag tells Nomos to only typecheck the target file.
 It ignores any `exec` statements.

 You can also omit `-tc` to run the `exec` statements.
-For example, the `wallet-demo.nom` file has an example transactions as well as the necessary support code.
+For example, the `nomos-tests/wallet-demo.nom` file has an example transaction as well as the necessary support code.
 You typecheck and run this with
 ```
 $ ./_build/default/nomos-bin/nomos.exe nomos-tests/wallet-demo.nom